-To the best of anyone's research, any engine made in the last 15 years has neither rubber hoses nor fiber glass fuel tanks.
-So, the chances of someone with a 20-year-old engine worrying about 20year-old rubber hoses still being in place has got to be zero.
-Those rubber hoses have been replaced three or four times over 20 years.
-The fuel tank is another matter, of course.
+To the best of anybody's research, any engine made in the last 15 years has neither rubber hoses nor fiber glass fuel tanks.
+So, the chances of someone with a 20-year old engine worrying about 20-year old rubber hoses still being in place has got to be zero.
+Those rubber hoses have been replaced 3 or 4 times over 20 years.
+The fuel tank is another matter of course.
 That just might be sitting down there, dutifully executing its assigned job.
 While E10 won't dissolve it overnight, the tank has to go.
 Steel or plastic.
-No fiberglass-and no aluminum (see the "Real Problem," below).
-The expense will be non-trivial - so maybe here's your excuse for a new boat!
+No fiberglass, or aluminum (see the "Real Problem" below).
+The expense will be non-trivial.
+So, maybe here is your excuse for a new boat!